joshlesicar/doris_fine_scale/3_variant_filtering.md

         awk -v p=$pop '$2 == p' locality.txt > ${pop}.keep
     done

-### Determine loci missingness per population
+### Determine site missingness per population

-As samples were gathered from multiple localities, loci missingness was calculated per population.
-This prevents the retention of loci that may have poor genotyping in one population but complete genotyping in all others.
-This is particularly important as 124/164 samples are from the PAL, as loci with poor genotyping within the minority localities would likely be retained if a global filer was applied.
+As samples were gathered from multiple localities, site missingness was calculated per population.
+This prevents the retention of sites that may have poor genotyping in one population but complete genotyping in all others.
+This is particularly important as 125/164 samples are from the Palmer Archipelago (PAL), as sites with poor genotyping within the minority localities would likely be retained if a global filter was applied.
 The outgroup samples (n=2) were excluded from these steps to prevent the inappropriate removal of divergent but informative loci.
 This was completed using *vcftools* v0.1.16 functions `--keep` and `--missing-site`.

     vcftools --vcf biallelic_sites.recode.vcf --keep localities/PAL.keep --missing-site --out PAL vcftools --vcf biallelic_sites.recode.vcf --keep localities/LI.keep --missing-site --out LI